2009 NFL season: Stadium changes

 The 2009 season was the first season for the new Cowboys Stadium in Arlington, replacing Texas Stadium in Irving.

-Dolphin Stadium was renamed Land Shark Stadium after a naming rights deal was signed with the Land Shark beer that was sold Jimmy Buffett's Margaritaville restaurant chain.
+Dolphin Stadium was renamed Land Shark Stadium after a naming rights deal was signed with the Land Shark beer that was sold at Jimmy Buffett's Margaritaville restaurant chain.

 This season also served as the last season for Giants Stadium, as both the New York Giants and Jets moved into a new stadium for 2010.
 The Giants exited with an auspicious 41–9 loss to Carolina on December 27, while the Jets defeated the Cincinnati Bengals by a 37–0 score in the season finale on Sunday night, January 3, 2010.